santriptmehta/santriptmehta/README.md

 # 💫 About Me:
-🔭 I’m currently working on an Android development Project.<br>👯 I’m looking to join an organization/company<br>🌱 I’m currently learning and exploring software development.<br>💬 Ask me about anythings.
+🔭 I’m currently working on a Backend Java Project.<br>👯 I’m looking to join an organization/company<br>🌱 I’m currently learning and exploring software development.<br>💬 Ask me about anythings.

 ## 🌐 Socials: